 Compare the Olive & Eliza to these two famous vessels:

 The Mayflower of 1620: 180 tons, 100 feet long

 The clipper ship Nightingale, launched in south Eliot in 1851: 1066 tons, 185’ long.

-One important early merchant whose vessels loaded up with pipe staves before the Revolutionary War was David Moore.
-His mansion occupied the site of the later Hamilton House, and was said to be as fine.
+One important early family whose vessels loaded up with pipe staves before the Revolutionary War was that of William, Tom and David Moore.
+David Moore's mansion occupied the site of the later Hamilton House, and was said to be as fine.
 Moore owned a warehouse, a shipyard, a beach for cleaning the bottom of vessels, and 266 feet of wharves.
 He died in 1777 and his house burned soon after.

-Some of the wharf timbers are massive, even after all these years submerged in the Salmon Falls River.
+Some of the wharf timbers below low tide at the Hamilton House are massive, even after all these years submerged in the Salmon Falls River.
 Here, Herbie looks at a support member that seems to be a boulder.
 It is really a huge log.